lelanthran/csl/README.md

 1. Invoke the built-in debugger to examine program state when a trap is unhandled.
-1. Call functions in external library.dll or library.so files, subject to some restrictions (for example, cannot pass arbitrary-length buffers to the external functions, such as `fread`).
+1. Call functions in external library.dll or library.so files, subject to some restrictions (for example, while byte buffers can be passed to and from external library functions, there are as yet no primitives to work on these byte buffers).
+1. Define `C` style `structs` so that the scripts can interface to many `C` libraries that take structures,

 Admittedly that's not an impressive list of capabilities, but I did warn you to use something else!